Der unglaubliche Spotz

 Princess Asta Basta of Allyria, his melodious daughter - soprano

-Albert Einstein, who is not related to Albert Einstein and possesses such genius that he could be a woman - mezzo-soprano
+Albert Einstein, who is not related to Albert Einstein and possesses such genius that he could be a woman - a mezzo-soprano

 Bartolomäus Brummhold, royal composer - tenor